plaublin/intel_sgx_tutorial/README.md

 Among these diferent TEEs, the most popular is Intel Software Guard Extensions (SGX).
 Intel SGX offers /enclaves/ to the developer, which are isolated from the rest of the system to handle sensitive data (see figure below).
-The enclave memory, called the /Enclave Page Cache/ (EPC), is always encrypted when stored outside of the main CPU, with the Intel MEE in charge of transparent encryption/decryption upon data movement.
+The enclave memory is always encrypted when stored outside of the main CPU, in a special region of DRAM called /Enclave Page Cache/ (EPC).
+The Intel Memory Encryption Engine (MEE) in charge of transparent encryption/decryption upon data movement.
 The EPC is shared between all the running enclaves, but each enclave memory pages are isolated from other enclaves.
 This means that inter-enclaves secure communication needs to be implemented by the developer.

 <img src="enclave.jpg" alt="Enclave architecture.">